 “Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable —if anything is excellent or praiseworthy —think about such things.
 Whatever you have learned or received or heard from me, or seen in me —put it into practice.
 And the God of peace will be with you.”
 (Philippians 4:5-9)

 And He will be.
 If you need more pointers in this area of your marriage, please visit the Spiritual Matters topic of our web site.
-I hope it will help!
+May you find God’s guidance there!

 Cindy Wright of Marriage Missions International wrote this blog.

-To help you as you are calling out to God in petitioning prayer, here is a prayer guideline to help wives pray for their husbands:
+To help you as you are calling out to God in petitioning prayer, here is a prayer guideline to help you: